kene111/Team-recognition/Kenechi_Ojukwu/README.md

 ## if you want to try out video skipping algorithms:
 python main.py --output_path _path_to_directory_ --skip True --skip_type "n_frames"

-The application works well for a baseline sysem but is open to improvements.
+The approach works well for a baseline, but is open to improvements.

-### Possible Improvments:
+### Possible Improvments for this approach :
 1) Use deepsort for better tracking of unique players
 2) Improve image quality with filters after cropping it.
 3) Try out other feature extracting methods for the cropped images(images of players) to improve cluster performance.